mnemnion/orb/README.md

 ## Installation

-  This edition of Grimoire is a pure Lua implementation.
+  This edition of Orb is a pure Lua implementation.

+Currently, it will not function without several other repos and some symlinks.

+Shikata ga nai.

 To run from the `/src` directory type: